 Consider the talent shortage in the coding and developer candidate pool, and you can understand how losing skillful coders to companies with better pay, and more opportunities can have a long-term impact on a company’s ability to remain competitive.

 It’s not just about the money, though, as a company’s reputation is also a huge factor that affects the ability to hire skilled employees.
 An employer’s reputation is considered to be the most critical asset a company can invest in.

 Social media plays a huge part in today’s job market, as employees can quickly and easily blow the whistle on unethical employers, leave negative company reviews, and bring a company’s name into disrepute.

 How Has the Great Resignation Impacted the Job Market?

 The Great Resignation is not going away, and employees feel more empowered than ever to take their pick of employment opportunities because employment opportunities are a two-way street.

-Top employees have the ability to move to an employer that can provide the best opportunity for growth and where they can be supported with the top-notch work culture.
+Top employees have the ability to move to an employer that can provide the best opportunity for growth and where they can be supported by a top-notch work culture.

 The risk is worth the reward.

 Employers coming from past generations may see this paradigm shift in the job market as being due to lazy, entitled millennials, but it goes much deeper into the heart of social values between generations.